invinciblescriptz/invincible-private-killing/README.md

 local ViewTargetName = nil
 local spying = false

--- Helper function to check if game is loaded local function waitForGame()
+-- Helper function to wait for game load local function waitForGame()
     if not game:IsLoaded() then
         game.Loaded:Wait()